Republic F-105 Thunderchief: Later development

-To fulfill the Air Force requirement for all-weather attack, Republic proposed the F-105D variant in 1957.
+To fulfill the USAF's requirement for an all-weather attack aircraft, Republic proposed the F-105D variant during 1957.
 This version featured an enlarged nose and radome housing the AN/ASG-19 Thunderstick bombing/navigation system.
 The AN/ASG-19 was designed around the Autonetics R-14A radar, which operated in both air-to-air and air-to-ground modes, and the AN/APN-131 Doppler navigation radar.
 In the cockpit, the F-105D featured vertical-tape instrument displays for adverse weather operation.
 The ability to carry the TX-43 nuclear weapon was also added.
-The RF-105 reconnaissance development was also restarted, now based on the F-105D.
-The first D-model took its maiden flight on 9 June 1959.
-Plans to build over 1,500 F-105Ds were cut short when Secretary of Defense Robert McNamara decided to equip no more than seven combat wings with the type.
-In November 1961, production was cut in favor of the Air Force adopting the Navy's F-4 Phantom II, and in the longer term, the General Dynamics F-111 Aardvark of the TFX program.
+On account of these myriad changes, Republic noted the difficulty of using the same production line as had been used for the F-105B; production times would also be extended from 144 days to 214 days.